 The bronze statues of Nataraja, Parvati, and other deities are among the finest examples of South Indian metallurgy and craftsmanship.

-A must-visit for art lovers and historians.
+A must-visit for art enthusiasts and historians.

 Saraswathi Mahal Library